ColourTann/HelloLibgdx/markdown/part_1.md

 int x = 50;
 int y = 50;
 ```
-and draw the at the x and y variables we create, along with incrementing the x variable.
+and draw the circle at the x and y variables we create, along with incrementing the x variable.
 ```Java
 @Override
 public void render() {